Toyota T100: Design

-Toyota Racing Development (TRD) introduced a supercharger for the 3.4-liter engine in 1996 and it became available for the T100, the Tacoma and the 4Runner with the 3.4-liter V6 (and later the Tundra).
+Toyota Racing Development (TRD) introduced a supercharger for the 3.4 L V6 engine in 1996 and it became available for the T100, the Tacoma and the 4Runner with the 3.4 L V6 (and later the Tundra).
 Horsepower jumped to the 260 hp range (depending on the generation of the supercharger) and 250 lbft to 265 lbft of torque.
 This power add on was available for 1997–1998 T100s only.
-Earlier 3.4 V6 powered T100s have different computer and electrical layouts which do not support the TRD device.
+Earlier 3.4 L V6 powered T100s have different computer and electrical layouts which do not support the TRD device.

 The T100 was manufactured and partially engineered by Toyota-subsidiary Hino.
 Three trim lines were offered: the base model, the DX, and the top-of-the-line SR5.
-The maximum towing capacity was 5,200 lb (2,360 kg) and the truck had a payload limit of 2,450 pounds.
-Although most trucks fell within the 1/2 ton category, a 1-ton model was offered (in two-wheel drive form) for several of its earlier years until finally being dropped because of a lack of interest.
+The maximum towing capacity was 5,200 lb (2,360 kg) and the truck had a payload limit of 2,450 lb.
+Although most trucks fell within the 1/2 ton category, a 1-ton model was offered (in 2WD form) for several of its earlier years until finally being dropped because of a lack of interest.

-All T100s were assembled in Tokyo, Japan and as a result were subject to a 25% import tariff on all imported light trucks.
-The T100 was the last Japanese-built Toyota pickup made for North America when production ceased in July 1998, sales being phased out in August and ending with the 1998 model year.
+All T100s were assembled in Tokyo, Japan and as a result were subject to a 25% import tariff on all imported light trucks in the United States.
+This tariff, along with limited plant capacity of 40,000 units per year, severely impacted Toyota's ability to compete in the Full-size Truck market and hampered sales.
+As a result, the T100 was the last Japanese-built Toyota pickup made for North America when production ceased in July 1998, sales being phased out in August and ending with the 1998 model year.
 The T100 was replaced by the larger V8-powered Tundra which debuted in 1999.
 Toyota had originally planned to continue the T100 naming system by calling the new truck the "Toyota T-150"; Ford made a successful claim that this was a trademark infringement of their F-150 and the name had to be changed.

+The Middle Eastern market Toyota Grandlux (Standard and SR5) was offered only as a 2WD 1-ton standard cab model, powered by a carbureted 2.7 L inline-four engine and mated exclusively to a five-speed manual transmission.